5sansiva/Bank-Simulation/devlog.md

 11:55 PM 4/12/2025
 This session, I didn't really do much, I just reviewed my logic and made minor corrections to the output logic.
 Next session, I plan on testing on the cs1 server.

+7:41PM 4/13/2025
+I am going to finish working on the project during this session.
+I have already established the teller and customer classes so I will be testing on the cs1 server.
+Last project, I encountered issues on the server due to different versions of python so this time, I hope to ensure that those errors will not arise.
+I will do testing and ensure everything works smoothly, then I will upload to the server.
+I will document any errors that I have during my session.